 How OneChild Helps

-In many communities at risk for malaria infections, OneChild provides children with a mosquito net.
+In many communities at risk for malaria infections, OneChild provides children in developing countries with a mosquito net.
 Child Champions at Hope Centers also educate children and families about how to reduce risks, such as cleaning up trash and getting rid of standing water around their homes, since these can attract mosquitoes.
 In addition, doctors on staff in many countries where OneChild works make sure that children who become infected are quickly treated with antimalarial therapy and given other medical care for maximum survival and health.

 Provide medical care to at-risk kids

-- Nearly 800 million people worldwide still lack basic water service, and nearly 150 million people still collect drinking water from rivers, lakes and other surface water sources.
+- Nearly 800 million impoverished people worldwide still lack basic water service, and nearly 150 million people still collect drinking water from rivers, lakes, and other surface water sources.

 - Children from impoverished families and those living in rural areas are affected the most by a lack of unsafe water to drink.